my-beliefs/religion/README.md

 I also believe that all beings have been given salvation by default because I believe that God couldn't possibly lose anything whatsoever by granting trasformative salvation and forgiveness to even the most wretched and heinous entity upon that entity's demise.
 This does not imply that we ought to give up on goodness and adopt the path of murderous fiends.
 Even in light of my view about salvation - the crooked, the insidious and the fiendish cannot be excused by members of a just society to rampantly cast lots, cast judgement and cast aspersions through their unethical schemes and scams!

 More importantly, even though receiving salvation from God might be guaranteed there seems to be no guarantee for a person or a group of persons to receive emancipation from one-another.
-This is why causes like the Black Lives Matter movement are more important to me in a pragmatic sense than religious movements - they highlight the plight and struggle of all peoples in our attempt to achieve **emancipation!** Whether we are black persons or not, all of us need emancipation as an essential and foundational building block for a healthy and productive life.
+This is why causes like the Black Lives Matter movement are more important to me in a pragmatic sense than religious movements as they highlight the plight and struggle of all peoples in our attempt to achieve **emancipation!** Whether we are black persons or not, all of us need emancipation as an essential and foundational building block for a healthy and productive life.
 By denying each other emancipation and opportunities for an equitable life with dignified livelihood, we are constantly demeaning the beauty of nature (Rabb) and of every creature within nature's glory!

 ### Part V